 A UE is expected to handle the following cases in the same carrier in a subframe:

-- Receiving legacy TTI non-unicast PDSCH and short TTI unicast PDSCH(s)
+Receiving legacy TTI non-unicast PDSCH and short TTI unicast PDSCH(s)

-- Receiving legacy TTI non-unicast PDSCH and legacy TTI unicast PDSCH
+Receiving legacy TTI non-unicast PDSCH and legacy TTI unicast PDSCH

 For PUSCH transmission in sTTI (sPUSCH for short TTI), a UE can be dynamically (with a subframe to subframe granularity) scheduled with PUSCH and/or sPUSCH.
 A UE is not expected to transmit PUSCH and short TTI sPUSCH simultaneously on the same REs, i.e. by superposition.
 It is recommended to support PHICH-less asynchronous UL HARQ for PUSCH scheduled in a short TTI (i.e. for sPUSCH).

+For DM-RS of sPUSCH, the followings are recommended to be supported:

+For the case of 1-slot TTI length, reuse the current DM-RS

+For the case of less than 1-slot TTI length, support DM-RS sharing/multiplexing of consecutive TTIs from one or multiple UEs

+At least 2 contiguous TTIs can be shared/multiplexed.

+The following principles on sPUSCH are recommended to be supported:

+UCI transmission on sPUSCH is supported

+Note: The UCI herein refers to at least the ones for sTTI operations

+The following sPUCCH formats are recommended to be supported

+One sPUCCH format for HARQ-ACK and/or SR feedback for a serving cell

+sPUCCH format(s) for multiple HARQ-ACK bits, e.g. as in CA and frame structure type 2

+The amount of sPUCCH formats to support is depending on the maximum identified payload size to support

+sPUCCH format allows for multiplexing of HARQ-ACK and SR

 If UL data transmission is scheduled in a short TTI, the processing time for preparing UL data transmission upon UL grant reception at UE and the processing time for scheduling a potential retransmission by eNB are assumed to be reduced compared the case of a UL transmission associated with legacy TTI.

+It is recommended to reduce the maximum TA for short TTI operation with processing time reduction compared to Rel-13.

+A single minimum delay between UL grant and UL data and between DL data and DL HARQ feedback is recommended to be supported for a given sTTI length

+The minimum timing for UL grant to UL data and for DL data to DL HARQ is n + k sTTI for short TTI operation;

+Processing time >= the legacy processing time linearly downscaled with TTI length

+4 <= k <= 8

+Note that sTTI refers to

+sPUSCH sTTI for the UL grant to UL data timing

+sPDSCH sTTI for the DL data to DL HARQ feedback timing

+The minimum timing for UL grant to UL data and for DL data to DL HARQ is n + k TTI for subframe-long TTI operation and short TTI capable UEs.

+k = 4 is supported

 9 Performance Evaluation

 Editors Note: The study evaluation includes resource efficiency, including air interface capacity, battery lifetime, control channel resources, specification impact and technical feasibility.
 Both FDD and TDD duplex modes are considered.